Business Risks

 ・Strengthen communication with HR departments and business departments at overseas bases to understand the current situation and identify problems.

-Information security management ・Malicious attacks on IT systems such as internal fraud, unauthorized external access, exploitation of vulnerabilities, and malware infections may cause information leakage, modification or loss, or IT system outages, resulting in business losses, liability, and interruption of business activities. ・To disseminate the Ushio Group Information Security Policy, we will promote education and raise awareness according to the security level of each Group company.
+Information security management ・Internal fraud and malicious attacks such as cyberattacks from external sources may cause information leakage, modification, loss, or IT system outages, resulting in a decline in the credibility of the Ushio Group, business losses, liability, and interruption of business activities. ・To disseminate the Ushio Group Information Security Policy, we promote education and raise awareness according to the security level of each Group company.

 ・We will conduct regular information security assessments to check the status of compliance with the Ushio Group Information Security Policy and identify issues.